Chios Northeastern Aegean Islands, Greece Travel Guide

 Two small, quiet coves with exceptionally clear water, often less crowded.
 Peaceful swimming near the Mastichochoria via dirt roads.

-Roads to secluded shores or villages can be unpaved or poorly marked.
+Streets to secluded shores or villages can be unpaved or poorly marked.

-Combine sites based on their geographical location.
+Combine sites based on its geographical location.

 Discover the rugged beauty and serene landscapes of the north.